Citrix DaaS

 • Instead of StartTimeInUTC, use StartsNow to indicate that the schedule start time is the current time.

 • DurationInMinutes is optional.
-Default is 120 minutes.
-A negative number (for example, –1) indicates no upper bound on schedule’s time window.
+The default is 120 minutes.
+A negative number (for example, –1) indicates no upper bound on the schedule’s time window.

 2. Check the update status.